manav-s/replyaide/README.md

 - The software is currently in the development stage, so it may have bugs and limitations.

 Please contact our support team if you have any questions or issues.

+## Getting Started with the Backend

+1. Navigate to the api folder in your favorite IDE
+2. Start ReplyaideApiApplication

+## You may have to adjust your port settings to connect both together.